-In short; there isn't.
-All that's required is the odd brush down and an occasional wash.
-Over the years you might need to top of the sand and re-brush it in, but the costs will be negligible, and if you keep the left over from your 20kg bag that'll last you a good few years.
+In short, there are no artificial grass maintenance costs.
+You don’t need to mow the lawn; in fact, all that's required is the odd brush down and an occasional wash.
+Over the years you might need to top up the sand and re-brush it in, but the costs will be negligible, and the leftovers from your 20kg bag will last you a good few years.

 Is Artificial Grass Worth The Initial Cost?

-Installing an artificial lawn comes with an upfront cost, and there are many benefits that come with having a fake lawn:
+Installing an artificial lawn comes with an upfront cost, but there are many benefits that come with having a fake lawn:

 - Less time spent maintaining the garden